bbauska/Coursera-Bootstrap/readme.md

 the reserve table button and the login link such that they can then be referenced in your JavaScript code.

-That\'s a hint for you, how you can go ahead and proceed with the implementation of this.
+That&apos;s a hint for you, how you can go ahead and proceed with the implementation of this.

 The use of the JavaScript methods should be quite straightforward.